Read an Excerpt of Darius the Great Deserves Better by Adib Khorram

-Darius the Great is BACK and we already have hearts coming out of our eyes.
+Darius the Great is BACK in paperback and we already have hearts coming out of our eyes.
 In this companion to the award-winning Darius the Great Is Not Okay, Darius suddenly has it all: a boyfriend, an internship, a spot on the soccer team.
 It’s everything he’s ever wanted–but what if he deserves better?

 Scroll down to read the excerpt!